elixir-oslo/trackfind/README.md

 ## About

 Thousands of genomic annotation tracks have been generated the recent years, many in the context of larger undertakings such as BLUEPRINT and ENCODE.
-Several data portals for tracks are providing search services to researchers, but the underlying metadata are diverse and often poorly curated.
+Several data portals for tracks are providing search services to researchers, but the underlying metadata is diverse and often poorly curated.
 The Trackhub Registry provides a unified access point, but currently only supports limited search capabilities.

 In the context of the Elixir Implementation Study: “FAIRification of Genomic Tracks”, we have developed the TrackFind service.
 TrackFind supports crawling of the TrackHub Registry and other data portals to fetch track metadata.
 Crawled metadata can be accessed through hierarchical browsing or by search queries, both through a web-based user interface, and as a RESTful API.
 TrackFind supports advanced SQL-based search queries that can be easily built in the user interface, and the search results can be browsed and exported in JSON or GSuite format.
 The RESTful API allows downstream tools and scripts to easily integrate TrackFind search, currently demonstrated by the GSuite HyperBrowser and EPICO.